Weather in Jordan in December

 As expected, considering the cold weather in Jordan in December, most tourists avoid visiting outside of the festive vacations.
 Some major sites like Petra and Wadi Rum may be close to empty.
 The exception is Aqaba and the Dead Sea, where the bright and sunny winter weather draws moderate tourist activity from those seeking a warmer break.

 Due to lesser demand, airfares, accommodations, and tours are at their lowest, while the vacation weeks may see slight rises.
-Accommodations in Aqaba and Dead Sea remain more expensive.
+Accommodations in Aqaba and the Dead Sea remain more expensive.
 Budget-conscious travelers in December can save money and experience Jordan's wonders in a quieter setting.

 Things to do in Jordan in December

 Even though it’s cold, a winter visit to Jordan is still worthwhile; just be prepared and pick your activities more carefully.
 The peaceful environment and winter weather in December make for a serene and scenic experience when touring the country’s sites.
-Here are some of the best things to do in the Jordan in December to get the most out of your trip.

-Tour Amman in the vacation season
+Tour Amman during the vacation season

 Amman takes on a festive air in December.
 Visit the bustling downtown area, home to Christmas markets and cozy cafes that offer warmth and hospitality.
 See the city in a contemporary light by exploring its art galleries and modern districts.